What is Orissa Rhodolite Garnet?

 What Does Orissa Rhodolite Garnet Mean?

-According to legend, garnet is believed to protect the children from drowning and was thought to be a potent anecdote against poison.
+According to legend, garnet is believed to protect the children from drowning and was thought to be a potent antidote against poison.
 In medieval times, people used garnet to ease depression, ward off bad dreams, soothe arthritis, and alleviate liver ailments.

 Garnet is considered a traveler's stone.
 Ancient explorers and travelers wore garnet as an amulet to inspire success in commerce and ensure safe journeys.
 It is thought of as a powerful talisman, capable of illuminating the night and dispelling evil spirits.